snowplow/accelerator-template/content/hugo/local_testing.md

 brew install hugo
 ```

-The github action will automatically deploy the site with the theme included, however to test locally you will need to add the below files to your project.
+The github action will deploy the site with the theme included, however to test locally you will need to add the below files to your project.

 {{%attachments style="blue"/%}}